ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysShort}}.
 {: shortdesc}

+### December 2022
+{: dec-2022}

+- You can now get new errors about undefined response codes through new service endpoint response codes that are added for the latest security checks.

 ### September 2022
 {: sept-2022}